drewlinsley/wk_scripts/README.md

 - detatch a screen: ctrl+a (same time) then d
 - list screen sessions: screen -ls
 - attach a screen: screen -r {screen id number}
+- exit a screen by entering it then typing exit
+- If you have trouble attaching a screen, try typing screen -rD {screen id number}

 ##  3. Request our node
 interact -n 8 -m 512g -t 48:00:00 -q bigmem